Kris-2015/hackernews_app/README.md

 This project is inspired from hacker news website which is being developed using ReactJs.
 It is intended to provide list of news as per the search request.
 It is still in developing stage and we're intended to implement new features to enhance the application and useful for the viewers.

+You can find the demo of the project @ http://safe-chamber-33043.herokuapp.com/

 ## Table of Contents

 - [Project Setup](#project-setup)